-You don’t have to stick to a plan
+You also don’t have to be active if you don’t want to

-You don’t have to do everything on your bucket list
+You also don’t have to do everything on your bucket list

 Nobody gets ‘fear of missing out’ on holiday quite like I do.
-It’s great to explore and make the most of your time in a new place, but I actually get stressed if I don’t visit everywhere on my bucket list, which totally goes against he point of relaxing.
-There were a ton of places we didn’t get to see in Mexico which made me get that dreaded FOMO, but we were only there for less than two weeks, so I was never going to see everything I wanted to.
-I guess I’m worried I’ll never go back and so I’m passing up a good opportunity, but ultimately life’s too short to panic about something like that.
-New mantra: If I can go, great.
-If I can’t, maybe another time.
-It’s not as if I’m just sat at home ignoring our beautiful world, is it?
+It’s great to explore and make the most of your time in a new place, but I actually get stressed if I don’t visit everywhere on my bucket list, which totally goes against the point of relaxing.
+There were a ton of places we didn’t get to see in Mexico, but we were only there for less than two weeks, so I was never going to see everything I wanted to was I?

-Ugh, I swear photo ops will be the death of me.
-I wish I was carefree with blog photography, but I’m just not.
-Every nice tree, every cute beach, every stunning sunset, every new outfit – I had to have a picture (or twenty).
-Why?
-For my blog?
-For Instagram?
-For myself to look back on one day?
-All of those reasons, I guess.
-We came home with over 3,000 photos between us.
+Every nice tree, every cute beach, every stunning sunset, every new outfit, I have to have a picture.
+It’s just something that comes from blogging I guess.
+We came home from Mexico with over 3,000 photos between us.
 I love having photos, but I definitely got a bit snap-happy, and part of me wishes I’d just put the camera down and soaked up my surroundings a little more.
-It’s not exactly fun for Darryl either when I’m constantly saying “oh just take a pic of me here please” or “oh my god hurry up we need to go and get outfit shots before the sun sets”.
-Forget Bridezilla, more Blogzilla.
-How do these pro bloggers do it?
+Who else is guilty of this?